Keene State College: Media Arts Center

 The Media Arts Center opened in the fall of 2006.
 It contains offices, classroom space, and lab space for the Film, Graphic Design, Communications, and Journalism departments.
 It was constructed in the former Zorn dining commons building following the completion of the New Zorn Dining Commons.

 Mason Library

 The Mason Library is home to the Cohen Center for Holocaust and Genocide Studies.
 This facility also houses KSC's reference collection, as well as a periodicals collection, a newspaper archive, and a video and DVD collection, which is surpassed by the collection held by the film department in the Media Arts Center.

-The library is named for Wallace Edward (Daddy) Mason, who was the President of Keene Normal School from 1911 until 1939.
-(Striving, James G. Smart, Phoenix Publishing 1984).
+The library is named for Wallace Edward Mason, who was the President of Keene Normal School from 1911 until 1939.
 In 2018, a new wing of the building was opened which includes an expanded Cohen Center for Holocaust and Genocide Studies.

 In Fall 2021, the Center for Research & Writing moved from its original location on 81 Blake Street into a larger dedicated space in the Mason Library, offering peer tutoring services in speaking, researching, and writing processes.